jipson7/learning-lisp/README.md

 This simple line of code is actually everything that is needed for a Common Lisp REPL, and can be used as such.

-This is dangerous and can be used negativly.
+This is dangerous and can be used negatively.
 If you are running a custom REPL inside a running program you have given anyone access to the REPL access to your source code and data.
 Since Lisp code can be written in Lisp code, as we have already seen with code/data and will see more of with macros, a user of your custom REPL can edit any of your source code while it is executing.
 Extra care must be taken with any Custom REPL to ensure that any user defined input is thoroughly 'cleaned' before it is used in the context of the program.

 Despite the risks, these REPL's can be extremely powerful, there is a wonderful story available in the 'Practical Common Lisp Book' by *Peter Seibel*, that tells of NASA scientists being able to fix buggy Lisp code with a REPL.
 The code and REPL that they were connecting to was 100 million miles away from Earth on the Deep Space 1 craft.
 The scientists were able to fix the bug before it became a problem, and without ever having to stop the execution of the code.
 The story can be read in the REPL chapter of their book: